Jess De Wahls: Stitching her stance

 Key takeaways

-Jess De Wahls stitches without fear.
-Why not consider making powerful artworks that declare your message to the world?
+Jess De Wahls stitches figures that jump out at you.
+Why not consider making powerful artworks full of character and depth?

 • When you know why you are making art, you’ll have more purpose and direction, and you’ll feel more fulfilled – so go find out your ‘Why?’